adobe/aem-genai-assistant/README.md

 ### Local Development

 - `npm start` to start your local Dev server
   - App will run on `localhost:9080` by default
+  - Actions will be deployed locally (requires Docker running)

 ### Testing